 A main goal of this initiative is to ensure that all children have access to health care services.
-To facilitate achievement of this goal, the ECCS program advocates the use of the medical home concept.
+To facilitate achievement of this goal, the ECCS program advocates the medical home concept.
 A medical home provides a consistent point of entry to the medical system through a primary care physician or a team of caregivers.
-Prior research has shown that the comprehensiveness and coordination of care offered by a medical home improves health outcomes and reduces disparities in the use of health services [1].
-The National Survey of Children's Health reports that 38.4 percent of Indiana children ages birth through 5 did not have a medical home in 2003.
+Prior research has shown that the comprehensiveness and coordination of care offered by a medical home improves health outcomes and reduces disparities in the use of health services.
+[1] The National Survey of Children's Health reports that 38.4 percent of Indiana children ages birth through 5 did not have a medical home in 2003.
 In the nation, 44.1 percent of children were without a medical home in 2003.

 The Family Advisory Committee is working on an update of the medical passport along with the Maternal and Children's Special Health Care and the Indiana Department of Child Services.
-A medical passport is a child's portable medical record file which can be shared by all of the child's care givers.
-Currently, there are three versions of the medical passport in Indiana.
+Currently there are three versions of the medical passport in Indiana.
 These are: 1) the Department of Child Services' version, developed 10 years ago; 2) the Children's Special Health Care Services version that is aimed at children with special medical needs; and 3) the Wellness Passport that was designed to complement the Building Bright Beginnings Developmental Calendar.
 The medical passport will serve as a central record of a child's health conditions and histories.
 The passport will consist of general medical information and special modules for specific areas.
 The three areas currently scheduled for development are children with special health care needs, children in foster care, and children with social-emotional issues.
 The goal is to develop a version of the medical passport that will be used by all children in foster care, thus making it easier to track the medical history of foster children.
+The draft will be presented at the next Sunny Start Core Partners meeting and will also be shared with other agencies, including the Indiana Department of Child Services.